Learning Abroad Center

 Credits

-This course gives students a thorough understanding of the Arthurian tradition as it has been depicted in French in the medieval period and the present day.
-Students will also acquire critical thinking and analytical skills with respect to works of literature and television drama/cinema, and learn how these artistic creations function from a sociological/socio-cultural perspective.
+This course gives you a thorough understanding of the Arthurian tradition as it has been depicted in French in the medieval period and the present day.
+You will also acquire critical thinking and analytical skills with respect to works of literature and television drama/cinema, and learn how these artistic creations function from a sociological/socio-cultural perspective.

 Syllabus for Medieval French Literature: The Once & Future King